Durch den Monsun: Videos

 The lyric video features various clips of rain, running water and droplets hitting puddles.
 Toward the end the video, Kaulitz bathes his face in water and frolicks in the rain.
 The video also features visual samples of the original German and English music videos.

 The music video starts off with thunderstorms and Kaulitz applying his makeup in his dressing room.
 The video features various clips of Kaulitz singing in the rain, old clips of Tokio Hotel TV 2007-2008, snippets from older music videos including "Durch den Monsun"; "Monsoon"; "Automatisch"; "Something New", and snippets from older concerts and award shows.
 The music video ends with Kaulitz standing at the edge of a large swimming pool.

 Live performances

-The band performed "Durch den Monsun 2020" for the first time on German late-night talk show, Late Night Berlin on 26 October 2020 on ProSieben.
+The band performed "Durch den Monsun 2020" for the first time on the German late-night talk show Late Night Berlin, on 26 October 2020 on ProSieben.
 This was uploaded to Tokio Hotel's official YouTube account on the next day.
 The band recorded a live video performing "Monsoon 2020" live inside a wind tunnel on 27 November 2020, which was directed by Dennis Dirksen.
 The live video was subsequently uploaded to their official YouTube account as "Tokio Hotel - Monsoon 2020 Live @ Windkanal".
 A live video of "Durch den Monsun 2020" was also recorded inside the wind tunnel on the same day, which was subsequently uploaded to Filtr Germany's official YouTube account.